gabrielfedel/mapaculturacampinas/omeka/plugins/NeatlineText/README.md

 For example, imagine you're making an interactive edition of Walt Whitman's "[Salut au Monde][salut-au-monde]," and want to wire up the locations in this passage with annotations on the map:

 ```
 I see the tracks of the rail-roads of the earth;
 I see them welding State to State, city to city, through North America;
 I see them in Great Britain, I see them in Europe;
 I see them in Asia and in Africa.
 ```

+## Installation

+  1. Download the latest version of the plugin from the Omeka add-ons repository.

+  1. Uncompress the `.zip` archive.

+  1. Move the `NeatlineText` into the `/plugins` folder in you Omeka installation.

+  1. In the Omeka administrative interface, click on **Plugins** in the top navigation bar and find the listing for "Neatline Widget ~ Text".
+Click on "Install."

+  **Note**: Since NeatlineText is a "sub-plugin" that extends the core functionality of Neatline (itself a plugin), Neatline needs to be installed in order to install NeatlineText.

+## Usage

 ### Step 1: Create the Neatline records